BetterCrypto/Applied-Crypto-Hardening/presentations/HACK.LU-2014/presentation/agenda.md

   * Public review
   * commits get **discussed**
   * recommendations **need** references (like wikipedia)
-  * Every commit gets logged
-  * We need your review!
+  * Every commit gets logged & we need your review!

 # How to commit